napari/docs/docs/howtos/layers/labels.md

 3. Click again to set the vertex that is tracking the mouse cursor.
 4. After this step a polygon overlay will appear when moving the mouse.
 Repeat step 2 and 3 until the shape to be segmented is enclosed by the polygon overlay.
+5. To cancel the drawing at any time without making a permanent change on the labels layer press `escape`.
+This will delete the polygon overlay
-5. Press `enter` to finish drawing at any time or double click within a radius of 20 screen pixels of the first vertex.
+6. Press `enter` to finish drawing at any time or double click within a radius of 20 screen pixels of the first vertex.
+This will add the polygon overlay to the labels layer.

 The polygon overlay will have the color of the label.
 The polygon overlay also has an opacity that can be adjusted the value of the `opacity` slider in the layer control panel.
-Until the drawing process is finished, changes are not permanent as the polygon is only added to the label image upon finishing the drawing process.
-The drawing process can be cancelled any time by pressing `escape`.
-This will delete the polygon being added and will ensure the label layer is not changed.
-While the polygon overlay may be visible outside the canvas space during drawing, upon finishing drawing the polygon will be cut off so that the part outside the canvas space is removed.
+Furthermore, while the polygon overlay may be visible outside the canvas space during drawing, upon finishing drawing the polygon will be cut off so that the part outside the canvas space is removed.
 This ensures that the dimensions of the label image are not larger than the image for which you are segmenting of for which you are editing the segmentations.